-The North American version of the game is hosted by nDoors Interactive.
+The game was launched in Korea and Japan in 2007.
+North American version followed in 2010, and was hosted by nDoors Interactive.
 Interestingly, the gameplay in this version has been drastically altered from the Korean and Japanese versions, and it is the only version with PvP.
+However, that version also went offline in December 2011, and the other versions of the game have ultimately shut down by 2014 as well.
+There have been fan attempts to bring it back online, but none have been very successful.

-There are four available character classes, each of which can advance to one of two subclass paths.
+There were four available character classes, each of which can advance to one of two subclass paths.

 - Swordsman - This class can use either a one-handed sword and shield combo or a BFS .
 Can advance to become a Knight/Paladin or Warrior/Berserker.